Sunak ‘hasn’t got a clue where 4,000 migrants earmarked for Rwanda have gone’

 “He doesn’t actually care about solving this problem,” the Prime Minister said, adding: “He doesn’t have a plan.”

-Sir Keir pressed again on the asylum seekers said to be missing, saying: “Spending £400 million on a plan not to get anybody to Rwanda whilst losing 4,000 people is not a plan, it’s a farce.
+Sir Keir continued: “Spending £400 million on a plan not to get anybody to Rwanda whilst losing 4,000 people is not a plan, it’s a farce.
 Only this Government can waste hundreds of millions of pounds on a removals policy that doesn’t remove anyone.”

 He added: “But he still hasn’t answered the question.
 So I’ll try again: what progress has he made in locating the 4,250 people his Government has apparently lost?
 He’s dodged it three times, where are they?”